weierophinney/mwop.net/data/blog/2009/226-Speaking-at-ZendCon-2009.md

   about this session, in which we get myself, representing Zend Framework;
   Fabien Potencier, representing Symfony; David Zuilke, representing Agavi; Nate Abele, representing CakePHP; and Edward Finkler, representing CodeIgniter.
-Eli White will be moderating a Q&A style session in which you, the audience, get to ask us about our respective frameworks and where we compare (or don't!) in various functional areas.
+Eli White will be moderating a Q&amp;A style session in which you, the audience, get to ask us about our respective frameworks and where we compare (or don't!) in various functional areas.
 I did a similar panel to this at PHP Quebec this year, and it was a great time.